 - Lasers.
 Tissue on either side of the tear is burned and scarred with a laser, so it shrinks and knits together.

-These are sophisticated procedures, and you'll need an ophthalmologist to do the work.
-This isn't something a standard doctor or therapist can do.
-But they're often provided on an outpatient basis, so you can go home the same day.
+These are sophisticated procedures, and you will need an ophthalmologist to do the work.
+This is not something a standard doctor or therapist can do.
+But they are often provided on an outpatient basis, so you can go home the same day.
 Depending on the type of surgery, recovery times vary.

 Even if you need more than one surgery, you still have a great chance at clear vision.
 In a study from the Journal of Ophthalmology, researchers said 80 percent of people with multiple retinal detachment surgeries had successful procedures.
 The researchers noted that the number of operations didn’t relate to visual acuity.

-This should be good news if you're worried about losing your sight due to retinal detachment.
-But it's best to avoid the issue in the first place, and that isn't always easy.
+This should be good news if you are worried about losing your sight due to retinal detachment.
+But it’s best to avoid the issue in the first place, and that is not always easy.

 Retinal detachment can happen to anyone, and there are some risk factors you can’t change.
 But there are a few things you can do to keep your eyes healthy.